TRT Global - Israel threatens Iran with 'intense strikes' after alleging ceasefire violation that Tehran denies

 This comes shortly after the Israeli military informed the public that it was now safe to exit shelters.

-The army earlier claimed that air-raid sirens sounded in northern Israel on Tuesday after the detection of a new missile attack from Iran, hours after Donald Trump announced a ceasefire.
+The army earlier claimed that air-raid sirens sounded in northern Israel on Tuesday after the detection of a new missile attack from Iran, hours after Donald Trump annouced a ceasefire.

 Iran rejects allegations